Last Updated on November 13, 2019 11:05 AM

-Usually, there will come a point where you feel like you have too much muscle.
-It may be nothing compared to the 6-pack bodybuilder in the gym next to you, but it is too much for your liking.
+It may be nothing compared to the 6-pack bodybuilder next to you in the gym, but it can be too much for your own liking.

-BUT this is up to the individual to decide.
+This is completely up to you.
 For myself, I prefer a lean look with some muscle but still a slim frame.
 And I don’t like much muscle on my legs.
 This is my own personal preference.

 This is what I looked like before I started doing any resistance training, compared to what I looked like after a few months.

-As you can see, I was not toned and had more body fat – gaining muscle will help you lose body fat quicker and you will also look toned.
+As you can see, I was not toned, and I had more body fat – gaining muscle will help you lose body fat quicker.

 There are some exercises that build muscle in a way that makes you look more muscular and others which don’t.
 The type of exercises that will get you toned without looking overly muscular include: